fletchcoding/nuereview/README.md

     - Server-side function to calculate attribute scores
 - Place details page
 - Clicking title should clear context and return to default description view.
+- If entry does not exist, Placedetails does not progress to displaying data

 # Considerations